- CMMC vs NIST 800-53: Key Differences for Defense Contractors

 CMMC Maturity Levels and the 800-53/800-171 Relationship

-CMMC organizes its requirements across three maturity levels.
+CMMC has three maturity levels, each tied to a different baseline that traces back to NIST 800-53.
 Level 1 covers basic safeguarding practices and protects Federal Contract Information (FCI).
 Levels 2 and 3 protect Controlled Unclassified Information (CUI) and require progressively more rigorous controls and assessment types.

 Note: Proposed FAR changes may rename Federal Contract Information (FCI) to Covered Federal Information (CFI).
 This article uses FCI to refer to non-public information provided by or generated for the government under a contract.